jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ### S3 Bucket
 You'll also need to create an S3 bucket to upload and store a copy of SHIFTLEFT vulnerability scan result.

 A copy of scan result is uploaded to Check Point Infinity portal (for now).
-Hopefully, the scan result will be available on CloudGuard (Dome9) portal soon. ***I cannot commit on this***
+Hopefully, the scan result will be available on CloudGuard (Dome9) portal soon. ***I cannot commit on this.***

 ```bash